aymanshams07/generative_modeling_play/README.md

-## visualfx
+# visualfx
 Repo of my work with VFX

-# Project 1 : Paired image to image translation for Sim2Real task (GAN and Neural Style Transfer)
+## Project 1 : Paired image to image translation for Sim2Real task using GAN
 - https://docs.duckietown.org/daffy/course-extra/out/sim2real_final_report.html
 - Simulator images were extracted after image processing is done to remove redundancy
 - sim images CycleGAN and UNIT

-# Project 2 : Style transfer for Duckietown
+## Project 1 part 2: Style transfer for Duckietown

 - Static images were used transfer the style of real images to simulator images
 - check project report